 Step 1: Pour the Conversation hearts into the bowls.
 Put the bowls in the middle of each table.

-Step 3: On GO have the children collect the conversation hearts from the bowls using the chop sticks only.
+Step 3: On GO, have the children collect the conversation hearts from the bowls using chopsticks.
 The child with the most conversation hearts wins.